LemonPi/Clisp/README.md

  - build debug information (with step by step info) by changing build target and source in makefile to "testing" and "testing.cpp" respectively
  - requires a compiler supporting C++11
  - uses boost::variant (link above)
- - keywords (so far): define, lambda, cond, cons, cdr, list, else, and, or, not, empty?, include
+ - keywords (so far): define, lambda, cond, cons, cdr, list, else, and, or, not, empty?, include, begin
  - use 'quote to signify string
      - `string` will raise an error if it's not defined, but `'string` will return string
  - use cat primitive instead of + to concatenate strings